5 Songs That Will Get You Through Your First DC Job or Internship | Washingtonian

 Like most Washingtonians, I reacted to Donald Trump’s election on November 8 with a mixture of profound shock and fear.
 I felt like I was living in some sort of surreal dreamscape, and I was waiting for someone to rescue me.
 With its relatable and reassuring lyrics about holding on hope, this song helped get me through November 9.

-3. “An Ocean in Between the Waves” by the War on Drugs
+3. “Red Eyes” by the War on Drugs

 The War on Drugs was started by a pair of Bob Dylan fans, and the influence shows in this track.
-The song uses sprawling lead guitar to build on the Americana and folk-rock of Dylan’s Highway 61 Revisited, pelting you with a wall of shimmering sound.
-When I have free time at work because my bosses have nothing for me to do, this song is the best way of killing seven minutes.
+The song takes the Americana and folk-rock of Dylan’s Highway 61 Revisited and injects an ethereal indie-rock sensibility, pelting you with a wall of shimmering sound.
+When I have free time at work because my bosses have nothing for me to do, this song is the best way of killing five minutes.

 4. “Space Oddity” by David Bowie